wethod/learning-center-source/content/finance/index.md

 * **Total**: whether the employer refunds the whole expense declared by the employee. *i.e. Acme Inc. refunds the total cost of a taxi trip.
 Wendy, in her business travel for Acme,took a taxi from London Victoria train station to the City and spent 30.
 Wendy will be refunded 30.*
 * **Total (max value)**: whether the employer refunds the whole expense until a maximum refund value (expressed in the *reimbursement value* field, required) is reached. *i.e. Acme Inc. refunds the total cost of a dinner up to 30.
 Britney, an account manager at Acme, had a business dinner with her clients  and spent 250.
 Britney will be refunded 30.*

-### Set categories of expenses
+### Set a category of expense
-Learn how to insert the categories of expenses that require a reimbursement process to pay back employees who have spent their own money for business-related expenses.
+Learn how to insert categories of expenses that require a reimbursement process to pay back employees who have spent their own money for business-related expenses.

 1. Head to Settings > Company > Expenses.
 2. Click button _Add expense category_.